Answers to Commonly Asked Questions

 However, 'sometimes', the problem is that there are just too many extraneous statements which are not related to the logic needed for the scan /watchlist /order.
 Writing a separate study with the extraneous removed puts less strain on resources and will then sometimes run successfully.

-However, a majority of the time, the problem is built into the complex logic of the study and then there is no work-around.
+However, a majority of the time, the problem is built into the complex logic of the study.

-Supertrend, the Trend Reversal Indicators, and Repainting Indicators are generally too complex to utilize the TOS Scanner or to use as WatchLists.
+Supertrend, the Trend Reversal Indicators, and Repainting Indicators are generally too complex to utilize the TOS scanner or to use as watchlists.

 Read more: https://jshingler.github.io/TOS-and-Thinkscript-Snippet-Collection/TOS & Thinkscript Collection.html#t-the-dreaded-too-complex-error